Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 Consequently, the first subworkflow step consists in executing a pair of self-consistent field (SCF) ground-state energy computations, in order to extract the [total energy](../../../properties-directory/scalar/total-energy.md) for both the initial and final images.

 This first subworkflow has a separate compute configuration, independent from the rest of the workflow, that can be adjusted by the user under its ["Compute" Tab](../../../workflow-designer/subworkflow-editor/compute.md).
 The reason is that if there are 10 images, at least 10 cores are needed, as mentioned before, but such a large number of cores is not necessarily required for the initial/final total energy SCF calculations performed in the present step.

+We also remind the reader that the size of the [grid of reciprocal k-points (kgrid)](../../../models/auxiliary-concepts/reciprocal-space/sampling.md) should be set to 1 x 1 x 1 for the case of chemical molecules, such as those considered in the present tutorial.
+This option can be set under the ["Important Settings" Tab](../../../workflow-designer/subworkflow-editor/important-settings.md) of the [Workflow Designer Interface](../../../workflow-designer/overview.md).

 ### 2. Prepare Directories